 Info At A Glance

-- We use professional HIPPA compliant video conferencing software to help you connect with a certified TEAM-CBT therapist.
+- We use professional HIPAA compliant video conferencing software to help you connect with a certified TEAM-CBT therapist.

 - All you need is a computer with a webcam.